 About the claim

-We’re applying to bring a claim to seek damages for losses caused by Google at the UK Competition Appeal Tribunal.
+We are bringing an action seeking damages for losses caused by Google at the UK Competition Appeal Tribunal.

 That could include you.